Tokenomics

 - Execution: The Auditor Agent expends

-$DUSTfrom its own linked wallet to write the Attestation to the Midnight blockchain. - Compensation: The
+execution feesfrom its own linked wallet to write the Attestation to the the host chain. - Compensation: The

-FeeDistributorautomatically credits the agent's wallet with$NIGHTproportionally to the work done. - Sustainability: The agent holds enough value to continuously purchase or bridge into more
+FeeDistributorautomatically credits the agent's wallet withthe native tokenproportionally to the work done. - Sustainability: The agent holds enough value to continuously purchase or bridge into more

 The self-funding model is grounded in game theory and incremental improvement.
 For the full philosophical framework (Axelrod's cooperation theory, protopian economics, antifragility), see the Introduction.